Optimal Control Problems Governed by MFSDEs with multi-defaults: Introduction

 \section{Introduction}

-\paragraph{} In the 1980s, Jacod \cite{Jacod1985Grossissement}, Jeulin \cite{Jeulin1980Semi} and Yor \cite{Yor1985Grossissement} started the study of enlargement of filtration which is usually the only one method considered to preserve the adaptedness of stochastic processes under a change of filtration.
-Some interest models have been developed in mathematical finance \cite{Di2020on, Jeanblanc2020Characteristics} which mainly focus on modeling asymmetry of information where different agents have a different level of information and credit default events which are assumed to occur at a random time $\tau$ in the same financial market.
-These solutions to corresponding problems under the above models are all obtained by the theory of the enlargement of filtration.
+\paragraph{} The theory of enlargement of filtration, started by Jacod \cite{Jacod1985Grossissement}, Jeulin \cite{Jeulin1980Semi} and Yor \cite{Yor1985Grossissement} in the 1980s, is a powerful tool to preserve the adaptedness of stochastic processes under a change of filtration.
+Some interest models have been developed in mathematical finance \cite{Bo2013Stochastic, Di2020on, Jeanblanc2020Characteristics} to study the asymmetry of information, in which different agents have a different level of information and credit default events assumed to occur at a random time $\tau$ in the same financial market.
+The solutions to corresponding problems under the above models are all obtained by employing the theory of the enlargement of filtration.

-Usually, when investors consider credit default events, they assume that these events arriving surprisingly, i.e., $\tau$ is independent of the reference filtration $\mathcal{F}$ (these filtrations always are generated by inside the systems).
+Usually, when investors consider credit default events, they assume that these events arrive surprisingly, i.e., $\tau$ is independent of the reference filtration $\mathcal{F}$ (these filtrations always are generated by inside the systems).
 The standard approach to deal with these default events is mainly based on the theory of enlargement a reference filtration $\mathcal{F}$ by the information of $\tau$, which leads to a new global filtration $\mathfrak{F}$.
-This approach is called the progressive enlargement of filtration which has been mentioned above.
-Besides, the usual hypothesis (H) that any $\mathcal{F}$-martingale remains an $\mathfrak{F}$-martingale is required to ensure the martingale representation in $\mathfrak{F}$, Based on the above approach and hypothesis, Bachir et al. \cite{Bachir2020Stochastic} transformed the stochastic differential equation (SDE) with default into an SDE driven by an additional martingale under the new filtration.
+This approach is called the progressive enlargement of filtration.
+Besides, the usual hypothesis (H) that any $\mathcal{F}$-martingale remains an $\mathfrak{F}$-martingale is required to ensure the martingale representation in $\mathfrak{F}$.
+Based on the above approach and hypothesis, Bachir et al. \cite{Bachir2020Stochastic} transformed the stochastic differential equation (SDE) with default into an SDE driven by an additional martingale under the new filtration.
 Then, they studied the optimal control problem governed by the new SDE system.
-Moreover, Peng and Xu \cite{Peng2009BSDE} studied the random default time with system of backwards stochastic differential equations (BSDEs) and applied it to investigate default risk.
-For more details about the method of progressive enlargement of filtration, we refer to \cite{Aksamit2017Enlargement, Calvia2020Risk, Di2020on, Dumitrescu2016BSDEs, Kharroubi2014Progressive}.
+Moreover, Peng and Xu \cite{Peng2009BSDE} studied backwards stochastic differential equations (BSDEs) with the random default time and applied it to investigate default risk.
+For more details about the method of progressive enlargement of filtration, we refer to \cite{Aksamit2017Enlargement, Aksamit2019Integral, Calvia2020Risk, Di2020on, Dumitrescu2016BSDEs, Elie2020Large, Shen2013A}.